ZanichelliEditore/design-system/src/components/info-reveal/readme.md

 # z-info-reveal

 Interactive info panel used to show short sentences, one at a time.
-Might contain a label and a custom icon on initial, closed state.
+The initial (closed) state always displays a custom icon and may contain a text label.

 All the inner content is provided from the product.

 <!-- Auto Generated Below -->